dutc/neocrisis/README.md

 Use `curl` or `http` (https://github.com/jakubroztocil/httpie/) to experiment with this API.
 Examples:

-Take an image of octant I for search for objects.
+Take an image of octant 1 to search for objects.

 ```sh
 $ http GET http://neocrisis.xyz/telescope/1